 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 The National Counselling and Psychotherapy Society

 This Not For Profit association of counsellors and psychotherapists aim to support the counselling profession, members and training organisations.

 In 2013 the NCS register was accredited by the Professional Standards Authority under the Accredited Voluntary Register Scheme.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-My sessions are charged at the rate of £40.
-Payment is due at the end of each session via cash or cheque.
+My sessions are charged at the rate of £45.
+Payment is due at the end of each session via cash or bank transfer.